 - Has written over 60 compositions for the concert hall, including commissions from the Harmonium Choral Society, Lakeland College, and JJ Cooper

-- Currently finishing up the score to the feature-length documentary Escaping Fed (Roulez Films) about a woman who was raped by a federal officer and her subsequent struggle to have her story heard, and will soon start work on the feature Premature by award-winning director Rashaad Ernesto Green
+- Two feature-length films he scored, including the documentary Escaping Fed (Roulez Films) about a woman who was raped by a federal officer and her subsequent struggle to have her story heard, along with the award-winning dark comedy Hard Laughter (TruLight Films), can both be found streaming on Amazon.
+Another feature Premature, by award-winning director Rashaad Ernesto Green, will sees its theatrical release in February 2020.

 - Recipient of the Susan and Ford Schumann Award, the Film Music Museum Award, and the Singing City Prize, and has studied with Grawemeyer Award and Charles Ives Living Award winning composer George Tsontakis as well as Pulitzer Prize Runner-Up Charles Fussell